All planning checklists

 Have a contingency plan for sudden rain

-Pop into the York Minster Undercroft, Treasury & Crypt or the National Railway Museum for a great indoor alternative.
+York Minster Undercroft, Treasury and Crypt or the National Railway Museum work well in a downpour.

 Pro tips for York